 - Some brands of this drug have peanut oil in them.
-If your child is allergic to peanuts, check with your pharmacist to see if your child’s brand has peanut oil in it.
+If you are allergic to peanuts, check with your pharmacist to see if your brand has peanut oil in it.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.